RehanAli21/Nephro_Inspector/README.md

 -   Step-5: download all the AI models using this link (https://drive.google.com/drive/folders/1H_F3VVsOqEu114yR4YrETt3NHCSliO6p?usp=sharing).
 And put models inside in AI_models directory, then rename them according to text file present in download.
 -   Step-6: Install xampp or any other application to run MysQL database on machine.
 -   Step-7: config/modify the URL_DATABASE variable inside database.py file to make it run with you databases.
--   Step-8: becuase this application is running locally so to connect mobile_app to backend, the ip address in "url" have to change to match machine ip addess (Note: can get ipv4 address in windows using "ipconfig" command in teminal)
+-   Step-8: becuase this application is running locally so to connect mobile_app to backend, the ip address in "url" which is found in "mobile_app/app/config.json" have to change to match machine ip addess (Note: can get ipv4 address in windows using "ipconfig" command in teminal)
 -   Step-9: To run backend, open project directory in terminal write command "backendscript" (in windows).
 -   Step-10: To run mobile_app, open project directory in terminal write command "mobilescript" (in windows).